Skip to Main Content

 GET A FREE CASE REVIEW

 Under this insurance, workers are entitled to certain benefits, including income replacement, if they’re injured or ill and cannot work.
-Depending on the severity of the injury or sickness, workers’ comp can provide benefits for a short time or more extended period.
+Depending on the severity of the injury or illness, workers’ comp can provide benefits for a short time or an extended period.

-Additionally, if a worker dies as a result of their work-related injury or illness, workers’ compensation can provide the worker’s family member with death benefits.
+Additionally, if a worker dies as a result of their work-related injury or illness, workers’ compensation can provide the worker’s family members with death benefits.

 States within the U.S. handle their own workers’ comp programs; therefore, requirements and benefits vary by state.

-At present, every state requires workers’ compensation insurance except for Texas, which does not demand employers carry protection for employees.
-However, even without a requirement for workers’ comp insurance, employers face liability for on-the-job injuries.
+Currently, every state except Texas requires employers to have workers’ compensation insurance.
+However, even without a requirement for workers’ comp insurance, employers still face liability for on-the-job injuries.

 Waiving the Right to Sue Under Workers’ Comp

-Workers’ compensation insurance doesn’t just benefit employees.
+Workers’ compensation insurance benefits not only employees.
 Carrying the insurance offers some safeguard to employers, as well.

-If you’re covered by workers’ comp and file a claim for benefits, you cannot later file a lawsuit against your employer.
+If workers’ comp covers you and you file a claim for benefits, you cannot later file a lawsuit against your employer.
 Carrying insurance for employees protects employers from liability for the incident or cause of the employee’s injury or illness.

 However, there is an exception to this rule.
 If your injury happened due to a third party, they can be liable.